July 18, 20257 min read

 9. Relying Solely on Time Settings

-Different air fryer brands vary slightly in power.
+Different appliance brands vary slightly in power.
 If you're relying only on the timer and not checking for doneness, you may be over- or undercooking your food.

 Tip: Use a food thermometer or visual cues like color and crispness.